cryptoTaxes/cryptoTaxes/data/usr/demo/input/general/exchanges/readme.txt

-Here you can introduce data that doesn't fit in any other source.
-You should follow format shown in example file.
+Here you can introduce data that doesn't fit in any other folder.
+You should follow format shown in provided example file.